Zerk4112/Project-Zomboid-Dedicated-Server-Manager-Bot/README.md

 - Wait for all the dependencies to be installed
 - Rename `.env.example` to `.env` and fill the values
 - Optionally edit `config.js`
-- Type `npm run start` to start the bot
+- Type `npm app.js` to start the bot
 - Optional: If using cloudflared, type `./start_bot.sh` to auto-start this.